South Dakota AG convicted on 2 impeachment charges, removed - NewsBreak

 Ravnsborg is the first official to be impeached and convicted in South Dakota history.

-Gov. Kristi Noem, who will pick Ravnsborg's replacement until the candidate elected to replace him in November is sworn in, called for her fellow Republican to resign soon after the crash and later pressed lawmakers to pursue impeachment.
-As the saga dragged on, Noem publicly endorsed Ravnsborg's predecessor, Republican Marty Jackley, for election as his replacement.
+Gov. Kristi Noem, who will pick Ravnsborg’s replacement until the candidate elected to replace him in November is sworn-in, called for Ravnsborg to resign soon after the crash and later pressed lawmakers to pursue impeachment.
+Noem also publicly endorsed Ravnsborg’s predecessor, Republican Marty Jackley, for election as his replacement.

-The governor celebrated the impeachment conviction on Twitter, saying it had lifted “the dark cloud over the Attorney General's office.”

-“It is now time to move on and begin to restore confidence in the office,” she said, but gave no indication as to who she will pick for the interim position.

 Ravnsborg has argued that the governor, who has positioned herself for a possible 2024 White House bid, pushed for his removal in part because he had investigated ethics complaints against Noem.

-As the impeachment trial opened Tuesday, prosecutors drove at a question that has hung over developments since the September 2020 collision: Did Ravnsborg know he killed a man the night of the crash?
+As the impeachment trial opened Tuesday, prosecutors drove at a question that has hung over developments since the September 2020 crash: Did Ravnsborg know he killed a man the night of the crash?

 “He absolutely saw the man that he struck in the moments after,” said Alexis Tracy, the Clay County state’s attorney who led the prosecution.